Rob-Reutiman/Rob-Reutiman/README.md

 ### About Me

 Hi!
-I'm Rob, and I'm a senior CS student at ND.
+I'm Rob, and I'm a senior Computer Science major at the University of Notre Dame.
 I'm passionate about web and app development and am always excited about new projects.

 <br />